 - Backups stored on CD, DVD, BD, or Acronis Secure Zone.

 - Nonstop backups.

-- Notarized backups.
+- · Notarized backups.

-To clean up specific backup versions
+To clean up backup versions locally in Acronis True Image

-- 1. Start Acronis Cyber Protect Home Office. - 2.
-In the Backup section, click the down arrow icon next to the backup to clean up, and then click Clean up versions.
+1. In the Backup section, click the down arrow icon next to the backup to clean up, and then click Clean up versions.